Lecrapouille/BacASable/README.md

 Safe observer managing the case where the Observer can be destroyed before the Observable.

+Note: Personally I would use [libsigc++](https://developer.gnome.org/libsigc++-tutorial/stable/index.html) instead of implementing my own Observer/Listener class.
+This lib allows you to add signals/slots (similarly to Qt).
+I give an example of this lib.

 ### MVC-MVP

 Learning how to implement design pattern Model-View-Controller (MVC) and a